bozsahin/ceng444/lab-material/sly-material/cb-sly-example/README.md

+YOU NEED:

+- python3.8 or above
+- pip3.8 or above

-To use this code, do <code>python g2lisp.py</code>
+To use this code, do <code>python main.py</code>

 And follow the instructions there.

 You need to pip install sly.py first.
-And you need python3.8 or newer.

 In the folder there are source files for a natural language grammar.